Use Copy Paste Manager faster

 How to use it

-1. Open history and find an item.
+1. Open history and select a clip.

 Default shortcuts